isthatcentered/errors-workshop/notes.md

 - we got rid of untyped errors but we lost shortcircuiting
 - focusing on the combined notifier sms+email might be sufficient enough ?
 Combined with custom error response this could be simpler ?
 - per section take away
+- do a basic implementation of all services to show what might be thrown

 ### Take away
 si les pieces de base ne nous fournissent pas assez d'info, ne sont pas stables, dur de faire confiance à la composition de ces pieces.